Mahadesh2016/react-book-app-master/README.md

 2. Displays upto 20 search results in cards.
 3. Displays only title, author and average rating .
 4. See the description and other details by clicking on the title .

+# Corrections & Future works

+1. The api call might be slow.
+A Spinner needs to be displayed to check if there are any api calls in progress and display the data once the api completed.

+2. More test cases have to be written.